Wolfgang Kroll: Influence

 Kroll has been described as "the Prometheus who brought the fire of physics from Germany to Taiwan" and most of the early Taiwanese physicists were his students.
-Huang Zhen-Lin, who later became the head of the Department of Physics at NTU, served as Kroll's assistant professor when he was young.
-Influenced by Kroll, Zhen-Lin Huang also devoted himself to research in the field of solid-specific heat.
+Huang Zhenlin, who later became the head of the Department of Physics at NTU, served as Kroll's assistant professor when he was young.
+Influenced by Kroll, Huang Zhenlin also devoted himself to research in the field of solid-specific heat.
 Their discussion was later published in the German Handbuch der Physik.
-Qiu Hongyi, the first Taiwanese astrophysicist to receive NASA's top honorary award for outstanding achievement and the first in the world to name a quasar, said that Kroll was "one of his most respected teachers".
+Hong-Yee Chiu, the first Taiwanese astrophysicist to receive NASA's top honorary award for outstanding achievement and the first in the world to name a quasar, said that Kroll was "one of his most respected teachers".
 He said that if he had not been taught quantum mechanics, statistical mechanics, and theoretical physics by Kroll, he "would not have been able to enter the research field so quickly".
 In 1996, the Department of Physics at the University of Massachusetts Dartmouth and the Department of Physics at NTU jointly organised the Kroll Memorial Symposium and published a collection of papers after the symposium.

-During his lifetime, Kroll lived in an old Japanese-style dormitory near the intersection of South Xinsheng Road and East Heping Road, even though the university wanted to let him change dormitories, however, Kroll was worried about moving his belongings and was reluctant to leave the dormitory where he had lived for more than 30 years, therefore, they insisted on not replacing it and thought that doing so would preserve the site for NTU.
+During his lifetime, Kroll lived in an old Japanese-style dormitory near the intersection of South Xinsheng Road and East Heping Road, even though the university wanted to let him change dormitories.
+Kroll was worried about moving his belongings and was reluctant to leave the dormitory where he had lived for more than 30 years, therefore, they insisted on not replacing it and thought that doing so would preserve the site for NTU.
 Later, many Japanese dormitories in the area were converted, but the 150-ping dormitory of Kroll was preserved.
 After Kroll's death, the dormitory was returned to the National Taiwan University, and the school signed a contract with Chen Dengshou and others to revitalize and update the building, and then they transformed the building into a European-style art restaurant.

 Personal life

 Kroll's father was a professor of linguistic literature, taught at the University of Breslau, and was a high-ranking German government official with a prominent family background.
 Kroll's brother was a medical doctor, in addition to Kroll's younger brother.
 Kroll was unmarried for the rest of his life, but he had a son and a middle-aged woman who helped him with household chores for many years.
-In addition, Kroll had a lover in Taiwan, who placed the last flower on the coffin when Kroll's funeral was held.
+In addition, Kroll had a lover in Taiwan, who placed the last flower on the coffin during Kroll's funeral.